Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

-A neural network with this LSTM-like architecture is quite complex, consisting of a chain of hidden layers with each hidden layer containing sub-layers. \citet{sirignano2018dgm} suggest using the following hyperparameters (the set of parameters that controls the network architecture and the learning process): four hidden layers in the network ($L=3$), 50 nodes per layer ($M=50)$, using hyperbolic tangent function as the activation function $\vartheta(\cdot)$, which guarantees that $f(\mathbf{x};\boldsymbol{\theta})$ is smooth and, hence, is suitable for approximating the classical solution of the PDE.
+A NN with this LSTM-like architecture is quite complex, consisting of a chain of hidden layers with each hidden layer containing sub-layers. \citet{goodfellow2016deep} suggest that empirically a ``deep" NN consisting of more layers and more nodes per layer performs better than a ``shallow" NN.
+However, a deeper NN requires more training time with potentially only a marginal increase in accuracy.
+Therefore, one needs to find an optimal set of hyperparameters (the set of parameters that controls the NN architecture and the learning process) for training. \citet{sirignano2018dgm} suggest using the following hyperparameters: four hidden layers in the network ($L=3$), 50 nodes per layer ($M=50)$, using the hyperbolic tangent function as the activation function $\vartheta(\cdot)$, which guarantees that $f(\mathbf{x};\boldsymbol{\theta})$ is smooth and, hence, is suitable for approximating classical solutions of PDEs.
 Xavier initialisation is used to initialise parameters and, as noted earlier, the ADAM optimisation algorithm is used to update the parameters.
-The learning rate $\alpha_{n}$ from Eq. \eqref{eq:SGD} follows a decaying piecewise constant schedule:

-We implement this algorithm in TensorFlow, which is the open-source software library developed by Google and designed specifically for deep learning.
+We utilise the default settings for ADAM in TensorFlow, but adjust the learning rate.
+We find that this set of hyperparameters also works well for NN training in this paper.
+Here, we use a fixed learning rate $\alpha_{n}=0.0001$, and we find that this $\alpha_{n}$ value gives an optimal convergence result for our problems.
+After training, we choose the NN with parameters such that it has the smallest total loss.
+We implement this algorithm in TensorFlow, which is an open-source software library developed by Google and designed specifically for deep learning.
 TensorFlow has a built-in function for parameter initialisation and optimisation algorithms.
-This allows great simplification of our neural network development process.

-For demonstrations in this paper, we use 5,000 sample points per epoch.
-An epoch means passing the entire 5,000 randomly generated dataset backward and forward through the neural network.
-An epoch trains on 5,000 random sample points with 5 mini-batches and 1,000 sample points per mini-batch.
-Training on mini-batches rather than on the entire dataset improves the efficiency of the stochastic gradient descent of deep learning training.
-Problems of different complexity require different number of epochs to reach the required accuracy.
-The number of epochs here is related to the total number of random points we need to generate.
-We performed the deep learning training via the Google Colab Pro server, where we used a single NVIDIA Tesla P100 GPU.
+This allows great simplification of the NN development process\footnote{We implemented our Python code in Jupyter Notebook, which is suitable for any Jupyter Notebook environment including Google Colab.
+The code is available for download.
+The code only requires users to provide the backward Kolmogorov equation corresponding to the SDEs of interest (see further instructions and comments in the Notebook).
+The code does not require a powerful machine to run (but an NVIDIA GPU is needed) and users can run the code using Google Colab if they wish.}.